projectcalico/calico/networking/migrate-pools.md

 ---
 title: Migrate from one IP pool to another
-Description: Migrate pods from one IP pool to another on a running cluster without network disruption.
+description: Migrate pods from one IP pool to another on a running cluster without network disruption.
 ---

 ### Big picture